 Step 3: How to Read the Drawings

 To effectively respond to an OA, one must know how to read the new or already filed patent drawings.
-It is important to first view the overall drawings and their requirements.
+It is important to first view the overall patent drawings and their requirements.
 Thereafter, you should take the necessary step for creating new drawings.

 Also Read: Prepare Cost-effective Patent Drawings Accepted Across Countries